Julioarita/Quiz/README.md

 ## Second Problem:

 I used a simple 'for' loop.
-I just look at the remainder, if it is equal to zero, then the number is a multiple.
+I just look at the quotient, if it is equal to zero, then the number is a multiple.

 [Second](https://github.com/Julioarita/Quiz/tree/main/Answers/Second%20Problem)